EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/dr-malchi-i-presume.md

 ### Information

 Through the use of broken Common, Malchi can give away some information on where he came from, but he knows it will fall on deaf ears.
 He might feed the adventurers misinformation about the event to silence their questions.

+### Glossary

+He has created a basic codex for translating common into English and vice versa.

 ### Device